Boy132/redmine_gemavatar/README.md

 Installation
 ------------

-Git clone the repo in the plugins folder
-`git clone git@gitlab.com:aguarino/gemavatar.git`

-Please be sure that the folder is named `redmine_gemavatar`
+1. Git clone the repo in the plugins folder: `git clone git@gitlab.com:aguarino/gemavatar.git` Please be sure that the folder is named `redmine_gemavatar`.

+2. Install required gems:
+`bundle install --without development test --no-deployment`

-Do the migration on the database (will create the table with the pictures):
+3. Do the database migration on the database:

-`ruby bin/rake redmine:plugins RAILS_ENV="production"`
+`bundle exec rake redmine:plugins NAME=redmine_gemavatar RAILS_ENV=production`

-Restart the web server service.
+4. Restart the web server service.

 Configuration
 -------------

+First, make sure that the Gravater feature of Redmine is enabled.

-Go to Administration -> Plugins and click ``Configure`` on the Gemavatar plugin.
+Then go to Administration > Plugins and click ``Configure`` on the Gemavatar plugin.

 There you must set: